top of page

 At first glance, it is understandable to want to give Jews a safe place after centuries of abuse in Europe – a wish that grew massively after the Holocaust.
 Great, but why give them someone else’s land, that of a people who took no part in the persecution of Jews?

 Hamas certainly committed war crimes on October 7, but as stated by Antonio Guterres, the UN Secretary-General, these did not happen in a vacuum.
-The context is 100 years of a settler-colonial movement enabled largely by the UK.
+The context is 100 years of a settler-colonial movement enabled by the UK.

 Contact Us